Get more from your travels in 2016

 Be brave: try local food

-As travellers we’re always looking for ways to get under the skin of the countries we visit.
+As travelers we’re always looking for ways to get under the skin of the countries we visit.
 From visiting local communities and immersing ourselves in colorful festivals to trying unusual local dishes.

 This year we plan to continue to sample some of the delicious but exotic fare on offer around the world, whether eating fresh street food on a walking tour of Bangkok, sampling fresh sushi and sashimi in Tokyo, or trying a traditional pastilla (minced pigeon meat in flaky pastry) from the Djemaa el Fna food stalls in Morocco.